BrisaBoards/brisa-frontend/README.md

 ## For Installers

-You can run the Brisa backend (not released yet, Aug 2018) anywhere you can run Ruby on Rails and PostgreSQL.
+You can run the Brisa backend anywhere you can run Ruby on Rails and PostgreSQL.
 It should work fine on a minimal virtual server through DigitalOcean, AWS, or any other cloud providder.

-Once the backend is live, a link will be provided here to get started with it.
+Check out the [downloads page](https://brisaboards.com/downloads.html) for the current version and install instructions.